RACE 2 schedule

 Car parking and event access:

 There is ample parking inside the venue once you turn off Clintons Road.
+Please ALLOW EXTRA TIME for parking to get you all in safely.

 All distances will start racing with a single wave start at the following start times: